openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ## Sports

 ## Sex
-You can remove the pump to be 'free', but you should tell it AAPS so that the IOB calculations are right.
+You can remove the pump to be 'free', but you should tell it to AAPS so that the IOB calculations are right.
 Push on the light blue field 'Open loop / Closed loop' on top of the homescreen.
 Select **'Disconnect pump for XY min'** depending on the estimated time.
 Once you have been reconnected your pump you can select 'Continue' in the same field or just wait until the chosen time of disconnection is over.
 The loop will continue automatically.

 ## Drinking alcohol
 Drinking alcohol is risky in closed loop mode as the algorythm cannot predict the alcohol influenced BG correctly.
 You have to check out your own method for treating this using the following functions in AndroidAPS: